AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 ---
-title: Understanding and building basic analytics
+title: Understand and build basic analytics
-zendesk_id: 360016503552
+description: Learn how to understand and build basics analytics.
 ---
+# Basic Analytics

 Once you are familiar with the MBI platform and have a basic understanding of the tool, you are going to want to start building reports.
 One of the most common questions you may have is "What should I be looking at?"